Nickwasused/nickwasused.github.io/src/_posts/2023-04-01-tor-snowflake-v2/index.md

 title: "Install Tor Snowflake on the Raspberry Pi with DietPi."
 date: 2023-04-01
 background: white
-snippet: This is a guide for installing a tor snowflake on your Raspberry Pi as systemd service.
+snippet: This is a guide for installing a Tor Snowflake on your Raspberry Pi as systemd service.
 tags: ["Raspberry Pi", "Tor", "dietpi"]
 ---
 # Notice